minaminao/ctf-blockchain/README.md

 | [Huff Challenge: Challenge #1](src/HuffChallenge)          |                                                                                                                |

 ### Gas optimization
+- These challenges have a limit on the gas to be consumed.

 | Challenge                                         | Note, Keyword |
 | ------------------------------------------------- | ------------- |
 | [Huff Challenge: Challenge #2](src/HuffChallenge) |               |

 ### Re-entrancy attack
-- In case a function of contract A contains an interaction with another contract B or Ether transfer to B, the control is temporarily transferred to B.
+- In case a function of contract `A` contains interaction with another contract `B` or Ether transfer to `B`, the control is temporarily transferred to `B`.
-- Since B can call A in this control, it will be a bug if the design is based on the assumption that A is not called in the middle of the execution of that function.
+- Since `B` can call `A` in this control, it will be a bug if the design is based on the assumption that `A` is not called in the middle of the execution of that function.
-- For example, when B executes the `withdraw` function to withdraw Ether deposited in A, the Ether transfer triggers a control shift to B, and during the `withdraw` function, B executes A's `withdraw` function again.
+- For example, when `B` executes the `withdraw` function to withdraw Ether deposited in `A`, the Ether transfer triggers a control shift to `B`, and during the `withdraw` function, `B` executes `A`'s `withdraw` function again.
 Even if the `withdraw` function is designed to prevent withdrawal of more than the limit if it is simply called twice, if the `withdraw` function is executed in the middle of the `withdraw` function, it may be designed to bypass the limit check.
-- To prevent Re-entrancy Attack, use the Checks-Effects-Interactions pattern.
+- To prevent re-entrancy attacks, use the Checks-Effects-Interactions pattern.

 | Challenge                                                           | Note, Keyword |
 | ------------------------------------------------------------------- | ------------- |